goblinfactory/konsole/backlog.md

    to blink at that windows current position.
 Readtext should set cursor to readtext position.

 ## Busy next
+- add change to IConsole to include printing in foreground and background colour simultaneously without having to set background seperately.
 - simple input, ReadLine()
 - support IObservable<T> in listView
 - create proper highspeedwriter interface that's used by the private highspeed writer, or App? so that the interface is real and not fakes.